Azure/sap-hana/README.md

-# Automated Deployments of SAP Landscapes in Microsoft Azure
+# Automated SAP Deployments in Azure Cloud

 This repository contains a set of highly customizable templates that can be used to automatically deploy complex SAP landscapes in the Azure Cloud.
 The templates are split into: